Unsupervised pre-training of graph transformers on patient population graphs: Method

 For all static features, the masked features $F'$ are then computed as an element-wise product of the mask with the feature matrix (Eq \ref{mask_static}).
 This leads to masked values being set to zero.

-For discrete features a 'mask token' $m \in \mathbb{N}$ is used to replace masked elements (Eq. \ref{mask_cont}).
+For discrete features, a 'mask token' $m \in \mathbb{N}$ is used to replace masked elements (Eq. \ref{mask_cont}).
 The mask token $m$ has an arbitrarily chosen, but fixed value.
+The mask token does not influence the performance, as the discrete masked input is processed by an embedding layer, which functions as a map from feature values to embedding representations.

-For time-series features, we further add a binary column per feature to the input vector, that encodes which hours in the time series are masked.
-We optimize the model using (binary) cross-entropy loss \cite{crossentropy} for the prediction of discrete features and mean squared error loss \cite{mse} for predicting continuous features.\\
+For time-series features, we further add a binary column per feature to the input vector, that encodes which hours in the time-series are masked.
+We optimize the model using (binary) cross-entropy loss (\cite{crossentropy}) for the prediction of discrete features and mean squared error loss (\cite{mse}) for predicting continuous features.\\

 To mask the feature values we propose different masking strategies for both static as well as time-series input data:

 \textbf{Feature Masking} Given records with an arbitrary number of features for all patients, we randomly mask a fixed percentage of the features, called 'masking ratio', for every record $\mathbf{r_i}$ in the training set.
 The model is optimized to predict these masked values.
 The masking ratio is chosen experimentally.
 This pre-training technique aims to directly teach the model how the patient's features relate to one another, by optimizing it to predict some masked features while having access to the remaining features of the patient.
 To this end, the masking ratio should be smaller than 100\%, such that only a subset of the features of each patient is masked.